DmitryMarkov/chatWidget.js/README.md

 ## TODO

 - [ ] use Firebase
-- [ ] fetch object create with defaults
+- [ ] fetch: object create with defaults
 - [ ] last 30 messages
 - [ ] load more button
 - [ ] date divider and proper date in message history